Let’s learn How to use “Yoroshiku Onegaishimasu”(よろしくお願いします)

 よろしくお願いします。

-Let’s say your friend introduces his/her friends to you and this person might be your friend as well, in other words, you will have a certain connection with the person.
-Then,“yoroshiku onegaishimasu” indicates the concept that you would like to build a good relationship with the person.
+Let’s say your friend introduces you to his/her friends, and that person might be your friend as well, in other words, you have a certain connection with that person.
+Then “yoroshiku onegaishimasu” indicates the concept that you would like to have a good relationship with that person.

 (Conversation between good friends)